iluwatar/java-design-patterns/server-session/README.md

 Real-world example

-> Consider a gaming website which stores user profile data such as username, password, highscore, hours played, etc. Since this website is accessed over the internet which uses the HTTP protocol, all requests sent to the server are stateless.
-In order for the page to display user relevent information without re-authenticating the user on every request a session must be created.
-Once the session is created the user can access the homescreen, statistics page, setting page, etc. and view profile specific data without needing to login in on every page request.
+> Consider a gaming website which stores user profile data such as username, password, high-score, hours played, etc. Since this website is accessed over the internet which uses the HTTP protocol, all requests sent to the server are stateless.
+In order for the page to display user relevant information without re-authenticating the user on every request a session must be created.
+Once the session is created the user can access the homescreen, statistics page, setting page, etc. and view profile specific data without needing to log in on every page request.

 In plain words